lart-bangor/research-assistant/docs/source/users/research-task-lsbqe.rst

 .. note::
       Make sure to restart the app so that the change can take effect.

-If you wish to change it back to including “reading” and “writing”, you must reverse the process and change the values back to :py:mod:`“false”`.
+If you wish to change it back to including “reading” and “writing”, you must reverse the process and change the values back to :py:mod:`false`.

 .. figure:: figures/appearance-read-write-removed.png
       :width: 400
-      :alt: Screenshot of how the question appears in the app with "Reading" and "Writing" options removed
+      :alt: Screenshot of how the question appears in the app with "reading" and "writing" options removed

-      How the question appears in the app with "Reading" and "Writing" options removed
+      How the question appears in the app with "reading" and "writing" options removed

 Show code-switching
 *******************